elastic/integrations/packages/cribl/docs/README.md

     2. Add informational field to Cribl Source

-        Configure the Cribl Source to specify the source of the data in the `_index` field.
+        Configure the Cribl Source to specify the source of the data in the `_dataId` field.

         ![Configure Cribl Source fields](../img/cribl-source-fields.png)